 We were living in Arkansas and my husband had always dreamed of a Texas ranch.
 When we found the perfect ranch in northeast Texas we drove back and forth several times a month.
 We have several friends who are pilots and I had wanted to learn to fly from a young age but never had the opportunity.
 One day, jokingly, I told my husband it would be much quicker if we flew and that I would be more than happy to get my license.
 He said ‘go for it’.
 That’s all I needed.
 I found an instructor and just 5 months later, in January 2007, I had my private pilot’s license.
 The following year I added my instrument rating.

 Not being in the aviation industry, I don’t fly professionally nor do I get to fly as often as I’d like, but I’ve been fortunate to fly many places from California to Pennsylvania.
 I’ve also participated in the 2010-2013 Air Races.
 From my first introductory lesson at the age of 12, I never lost the wonder of flight nor the passion to learn.

 Dianna and I flew last years race together.
-This year Erin is joining us and we are going to ROCK.
+Erin is joined us and we ROCKED it.
 I’m thrilled to be flying now with two very accomplished pilots.